vtex/shoreline/styleguides/admin/documentation/components/button.md

 #### ✅ Do's:

 - Use this on topbars and confirmation modals.
-- Use it only once per page / modal.
+- Use it only once per page/modal.

 #### 🚫 Dont's: